This post may contain affiliate links. Please read our disclosure policy.

 • Pros: Low effort with impressive results.
 No need for special equipment, and the steps are straightforward.

 • Considerations: Use a meat thermometer to avoid overcooking.
-Thawing time needs to be planned ahead if the turkey isfrozen.
+If the turkey is frozen, plan ahead for thawing time.

 • Recipe Repeatability: Definitely a yearly go-to!
 It’s reliable and flexible enough to play with flavors, making it perfect for any Thanksgiving feast.